aichemydev/Wring_docs/docs/Test Enhancer/Simulator Runs.md

 # Simulator Runs

+## Strategies (Algorithms)

+Every step any algorithm generates list of candidate actions:
+- case when step has “explore” flag: candidates are all similar elements
+- case when step contains variables with range: candidates are all buckets/values (if set).
+- If step has no “explore” flag and no variables: the only candidate is original action

+Algorithm is responsible for a strategy of selecting action from a list of candidates every step during simulator run.

 After you press run, you see a modal window and look at four options there.
 - **Randomize** - *Randomize data used in testing.*
+*Final action will be sampled randomly from the candidate list at any step.
+Doesn’t take into consideration order or dependence between steps.
+Can repeat the same steps throughout episodes.*

+*Total amount of episodes: specified by user.*

 - **Sequential** - *Apply data provided in data file sequentially.*
+*Steps that are “explored” or have variables with type other than “set” are performed in the same way as Randomize.*
+*This strategy is useful when there are a lot of “set” type variables (e.g. datafile is loaded), as it will select candidate in the specified order of the “set” parameter.*

+*Total amount of episodes: number of rows in datafile (number of elements in “set” array).*

 - **Exhaustive** - *Covers all data combinations.
 Larger episode sizes provide better results.*
+*Each simulator episode only one step with candidates changes the current candidate, other steps are fixed.
+When all candidates of that one step are exhausted, the algorithm moves to another step and tries candidates of that step.
+That is happening until all possible candidate combinations are explored.*

+*Total amount of episodes:  num_cand_1 * num_cand_2 *... * num_cand_n, where n is number of steps with candidates*

 - **Permutation** - *Try intelligent permutations of explorable steps.*
+*This is an exhaustive variant of the algorithm for changing step order of the explorable steps.
+According to this strategy, all candidates of the steps are selected randomly just as in Randomize strategy.
+Though, the order of explorable steps will be different throughout episodes.
+All possible permutations of the steps order will be calculated and tried by this algorithm.*

+*Total amount of episodes:  num_explorable_steps! - number of ways to arrange steps*

 ![Wring Dashboard](/img/runn.png)